-Giant holds off on ordering vaccine as it waits for D.C. to schedule more appointments
+Giant holds off on ordering vaccine as D.C. residents cancel appointments

 Tamara Smith, president of the D.C.
 Primary Care Association, said just 5,600 of those 55,000 shots have gone to the nonprofits.
 Giant is the only long-standing participant in the federal pharmacy program in D.C., with CVS a more recent entrant.

-To use up the extra doses, Wolk said that Giant recently donated 1,000 doses to Johns Hopkins and has shared batches with other hospitals and nonprofits.
+To use up the extra doses, Wolk said that Giant recently donated 1,000 doses to Johns Hopkins Hospital and has shared batches with other hospitals and nonprofits.

 Who gets vaccines in D.C.?
 1,700 lawyers, 1,400 journalists and 218 ride-hailing drivers have gotten shots so far.